Robust Predictive Uncertainty and Double Descent in Contaminated Bayesian Random Features: Variance and the Double Descent Phenomenon

 We now study formally the double descent phenomenon in the contamination credal set case.

-\begin{corollary}[Persistence of Double Descent Under Contamination] Fix $\psi_2 = n/d$ and $\lambda \ge 0$, and suppose that the baseline predictive variance $V_{\mathrm{base}}(\psi_1;\lambda)$ exhibits double descent as a function of $\psi_1$, with a nondegenerate local maximizer at $\psi_1^\star$.
-Then the bounding functions appearing in Theorem~\ref{var-compl} preserve the location of this peak:
+\begin{corollary}[Persistence of Double Descent Under Contamination] Fix $\psi_2 = n/d$ and $\lambda \ge 0$.
+Assume throughout that $\eta\in[0,1)$, so that $1-\eta>0$.
+Suppose that the baseline predictive variance $V_{\mathrm{base}}(\psi_1;\lambda)$ exhibits double descent as a function of $\psi_1$, with a nondegenerate local maximizer at $\psi_1^\star$.
+Then the bounding functions appearing in Lemma~\ref{var-compl} preserve the location of this peak:

 \begin{enumerate} \item The function